Portaferry: Industry

 Portaferry industrial activities include agriculture, fishing, tourism.
 'Suki Tea' announced as of 2014 that experimental tea growing will commence in the area, utilising the relatively warm and dry climate, with frost protection from Strangford Lough.

 The lough is a centre for experimental marine current turbine technology development.
+Tidal energy, unlike wind or wave, is a renewable energy resource which can be predicted.
 In 2008 a twin-rotor 1.2 MW SeaGen was installed and successfully demonstrated this technology until its decommissioning which began in 2017.
-Tidal energy, unlike wind or wave, is a renewable energy resource which can be predicted.[www.marineturbines.com].
-Swedish company Minesto are currently trialling their "sea kite" technology.
+Swedish company Minesto have tested various versions of their tidal-kite technology in the lough since 2011, and have a workshop and offices in Portaferry.

 Portaferry played a part in the linen industry.
 Many of the women in the town were employed to embroider handkerchiefs for Thomas Somerset and Co. one of the major linen companies in Ireland.
 The company realised that the women were more productive in the summer due to the light, so installed the first electric light outside of Belfast in Ulster.
 Each house with a working woman was given one light fitting and bulb.
 There was also a bus service introduced to bring more women from the Ards Peninsula to Portaferry to work in the factory that Somerset built.